joanms/recipe-database/README.md

 ## Features

 ### Existing Features
-- Search bar in the header allows users to search for recipes containing the keywords of their choice.
 - Links to all recipe categories on the home page.
-- Page listing summary details of either all recipes in the database, or recipes in certain categories.
-- Sidebar in the summary details page that allows users to filter the search results.
 - Recipe input form in add_recipe.html enables users to add their own recipes to the database and display them on the site.
+- Search page to search for recipes according to various criteria such as keywords, categories and dietary restrictions.
+- Page listing summary details of either all recipes in the database, or recipes returned from a user's search.
+- Page for each recipe displaying its ingredients, method and information such as suitability for restricted diets.
-- Recipe editing form that enables users to edit recipes.
+- Edit button on the recipe display page, linking to a form that enables users to edit the recipe.
 - Delete button for deleting recipes.
+- A warning that displays when the delete button is clicked, in case the user clicks it accidentally.

 ### Features Left to Implement
 - Secure login with a password.